-Four General Characteristics:
+Four Investor Characteristics:

 Financial wet blankets.
 My husband and I are both preservers.
-We hold large sums of cash as our “emergency fund” primary because we end up collecting (like squirrels for winter) money since we hesitate almost any sudden financial movements until we’re near certain – sad part is – nothing is certain.
+We hold large sums of cash as our “emergency fund” primary because we end up collecting (like squirrels for winter) money since we hesitate almost any sudden financial movements until we’re near certain – the sad part is – nothing is certain.